Au pair to take a plea in Virginia double homicide

-An au pair accused in a double homicide in Northern Virginia will take a plea deal in the case, according to a commonwealth's attorney spokesperson.
+An au pair accused in a double homicide in Northern Virginia will take a plea deal in the case, according to court documents.

 Juliana Peres Magalhaes and Brendan Banfield, the father of the family for whom she worked, are accused of working together to kill Banfield's wife, Christine Banfield, and a stranger, Joseph Ryan, inside the married couple's Herndon home in February 2023.